-Qualifying magazine copies distributed for free at trade shows or retail locations.
+Qualifying magazine copies distributed for free at events or retail locations.

 Nonpaid bulk circulation represents copies delivered to designated locations for redistribution to recipients unknown to the publisher.
-Examples of nonpaid bulk include copies distributed at events such as trade shows or available for free pick up at retail locations.
-See Rule F 13.5/F 113.5 Analyzed Nonpaid Bulk Defined.
+Examples of nonpaid bulk include copies distributed at events such as bridal, travel, or auto shows, or available for free pick up at retail locations and public racks.
+Below are the key qualification requirements for analyzed nonpaid bulk.

 - Distributed to designated locations

 - Must be the current issue (back copies not permitted)

 - Maintain records on an issue-by-issue basis to show gross distribution

 - AAM reports will show copies distributed to designated areas but will make no reference to their final placement

 Note: Qualification of digital analyzed nonpaid bulk is based on recipient’s access of the digital edition.

 Publisher’s Statement Reporting Example